tobnys/webdev-toolkit/README.md

 Currently, the main functionalities of the site is for example the lorem ipsum generator, which uses a 3rd party API to generate a string or a paragraph given a set amount of settings.
 Initially I tasked myself to create my own custom generator that would have a database filled with strings that would in turn generate a proper sentence (that would actually make sense), but being that I had a set deadline for this project I decided to descope it down further and use a common API for it instead in the form of an NPM package.

-# API Documentation
-### GET endpoint - ../api/functional/fonts/:sort
-Retrieves fonts from the google web fonts API based on sort parameter.

-### GET endpoint - ../api/functional/text
-Generates and returns a text with a set amount of paragraphs based on a query option sent to the server.
-This endpoint uses the package called "loremIpsum" to generate the paragraphs.

-### GET endpoint - ../api/functional/statistics
-Retrieves statistics from a database which contains information about the application in general, for example, total amount of API calls.
-This is used in the application to show fun facts about the application.

-# Technical stack

-**Front-end**
- * HTML5
- * CSS3
- * JavaScript
- * jQuery
- * Web Font Loader

-**Back-end**
- * NodeJS
- * Mongoose / MongoDB
- * Heroku (hosting)
- * Axios

-**Testing**
- * Mocha & Chai
- * TravisCI

-**Responsiveness**
- * The site is fully responsive on most mobile & laptop devices.
- * Tested on Chrome, Firefox & Safari.

-**Security**
- * Passport
- * Bcrypt

 # Screenshots
 ![image1](https://i.gyazo.com/d25de5a06546f4518a3ebfdd07314075.png)